Tradeoffs and Comparison Complexity: Experimental Evidence

-\textbf{Completeness and Restrictiveness.} Following \cite{fudenberg_measuring_2022}, we establish ``completeness benchmarks" in each of our three domains by training flexible predictive models to predict choice rates based on problem features; these benchmarks represent the predictable variation in choice rates that any model could hope to capture.
-We use an ensemble approach to form these benchmarks, described in detail in \href{https://jeffreyyang97.github.io/personalwebsite/CC_OA.pdf}{Online Appendix G}, where we combine parametric model predictions with those of a neural network trained on the data.
-The dashed lines in Figure \ref{fig:model_comp} report the $R^2$ of these benchmarks, and Appendix Tables \ref{tab:structural_mac}, \ref{tab:structural_time}, and \ref{tab:structural_risk} report the completeness index of each model following \cite{fudenberg_measuring_2022}.
+\textbf{\textit{Completeness and Restrictiveness.}} Following \citet{fudenberg_measuring_2022}, we establish ``completeness benchmarks'' in our three domains by training flexible models to predict choice rates based on problem features; these benchmarks capture the predictable variation in choice rates that \textit{any} model could hope to explain.
+We form these benchmarks using an ensemble approach described in \href{https://jeffreyyang97.github.io/personalwebsite/CC_OA.pdf}{Supplemental Appendix H}, which combines parametric model predictions with those of a neural network.
+The dashed lines in Figure \ref{fig:model_comp} report the $R^2$ of these benchmarks, and Appendix Tables \ref{tab:structural_mac}, \ref{tab:structural_time}, and \ref{tab:structural_risk} report the completeness of each model following \citet{fudenberg_measuring_2022}.
 Our model captures 70\% of the predictable variation in our multiattribute choice data, and over 90\% in lottery and intertemporal choice.
 Note that this high level of completeness in lottery and intertemporal choice suggests that there is limited scope for systematic heterogeneity \textit{across problems} in the relative performance of our model: if our model fit substantially worse than alternative models on a class of problems, the neural network would deliver large performance gains.
 However, this exercise cannot speak to heterogeneity \textit{across subjects}; we characterize completeness only with respect to the best representative agent model.